SpaceX 150m Hop Starship SN6

 SpaceX Starbase, TX, USA

-Suborbital Pad A has witnessed the launch of 7 rockets, including 0 orbital launch attempts.
-While SpaceX Starbase, TX, USA, has been the site for 20 rocket launches.
+The Suborbital Pad A launch pad has hosted 7 rocket launches, including 0 orbital launch attempts.
+The SpaceX Starbase, TX, USA launch site has been the location for 21 total rocket launches.

 Starbase is an industrial complex for Starship rockets and the headquarters of the American aerospace manufacturer company SpaceX.
 Located near Brownsville, Texas, United States, it has been under construction since the late 2010s by SpaceX.
 Starbase is composed of a spaceport near the Gulf of Mexico, a production facility at the Boca Chica village, and a small structure test site along the Texas State Highway 4.